Yasukuni Shrine 靖国神社

 However, the Showa Emperor did not visit Yasukuni Shrine after the enshrinement of the Class-A war criminals and his son has not done so either, continuing his father's boycott.

-In the area outside the Yushukan War Memorial Museum are various statues paying tribute to every horse, every dog and other creatures that served in Japan's military in its various wars.
+Outside the Yushukan War Memorial Museum are various statues paying tribute to every horse, every dog and other creatures that served in Japan's military in its various wars.
 Other monuments pay tribute to Chief Justice Pal from India, who found all the defendants of the Tokyo War Trials not guilty, and to the wives and children of service personnel who served in the IJA overseas.

 The Yushukan War Memorial Museum, on the grounds of Yasukuni Shrine, is a modern military museum dedicated to Japan's armed forces since the start of the Meiji Period, when a national military, based on the western model, began to fight in wars on the Asian continent.